 Can I go solar by myself or should I hire a contractor?

 If you’re installing solar on your home and will be connected to the utility, many utilities and jurisdiction require that solar be installed by a certified installer.
 Additionally, many of the active residential solar rebates and incentives are only valid if your project has been installed by a professional.
-So be sure to check what policies apply in your area before you try to go the DIY route.
+So be sure to check what policies apply in your area before you decide to get into DIY solar.

 What kind of incentives are there if I’m going solar?

 There are a range of different federal and state incentives available to homeowners going solar.
 These incentives can save you thousands on your installation.
 Currently, there is a federal investment tax credit (ITC) in place until December 31st, 2023 for both residential and commercial customers.
 Refer to the Database of State Incentives for Renewables & Efficiency (DSIRE) for a list of incentives that are active in your area.

 As you can see, there are many benefits to homeowners to installing a solar system and staying connected to the grid.
 With low upfront and operating costs (and not to mention thousands in annual utility costs), on-grid solar is a great solution for many homeowners.
 And although it may not sound as impressive as being fully off-grid, those savings will be nothing to balk at.